LYNCH·LLP

 • What is Jeffrey C Pwu's overall allowance rate?

-The public record spans one art unit (2143) within Technology Center 2100.
+The record spans one art unit within Technology Center 2100 (Computer Architecture, Software, and Information Security).

-The rate is the percentage of decided applications (allowed plus abandoned) that resulted in allowance.
-It describes the examiner's historical record and is not a prediction of any specific application.
+The pooled rate describes the examiner's historical record and is not a prediction of any specific application's outcome.
+Individual cases vary based on claim scope, prior art, and examination history.

 ◈ RESPONDING TO AN OFFICE ACTION